 What about community property with right of survivorship?

-When a married person has children who are not the children of the surviving spouse, his or her half of the community property does not automatically go to the surviving spouse when the person dies.
+When a married person has children who are not the surviving spouse's children, half of the community property does not automatically go to the surviving spouse when the person dies.
 In Texas, a married couple can agree in writing that all or part of their community property will go to the surviving spouse when one person dies.
 This is called a right of survivorship agreement.
 The right of survivorship agreement must be filed with the county court records where the couple lives.
 This can be a way that married couples can see to it that all community property stated in the agreement automatically belongs to the surviving spouse without having to go to probate court.